dagbdagb/APCnotes/README.md

     - is specific for the UPS model in question
     - depending on UPS model, **may toggle outputs** when installed
     - is not part of the NMC firmware package and must be downloaded separately
-- APC ATSes have a particular procedure to follow for installing firmware. **Disregarding this may damage your ATS.**
+- APC ATSes have a particular procedure to follow for installing firmware. **Disregarding this may damage your ATS and/or depower loads.**

 ## Useful CLI commands
 ```